uswds/uswds-site/_next/04-00-looking-ahead.md

 ---
-title: What’s next
+title: Looking ahead
-subhead: Looking ahead
+subhead: What’s next
 nav_title: What’s next
 description: "In our short-term vision, agency teams will have what they need to more easily adopt and effectively use the design system."
 meta:
   og:image: /img/next/og-next-vision.png

-permalink: /next/whats-next/
+permalink: /next/looking-ahead/
 slug: "whats-next"

 chapter: true